 2. Bring a hammer or mallet.

-Knocking tent pegs into the ground can be difficult, and a rock doesn’t quite compare to these handy tools.
+Knocking tent pegs into the ground can be difficult, and scrambling to find a rock to replace this handy tool isn’t as fun as it looks in the movies.

 3. Remember the dishes, cups, and cutlery.